 Kay Brown * Daddy, is Santa Really Six Foot Four

 Most known for his books "Lies My Teacher Told Me" and "Lies Across America," James Loewen tackles a subject that few white and just as many blacks Americans know little about and that is racism in small town America.
-"Sundown Towns: A Hidden Dimension of American Racism," is a kick in head for those believing…Continue
+"Sundown Towns: A Hidden Dimension of American Racism," is a kick in head for those believing that…Continue

 Read this carefully worded article which doesn't give any clue as to how the Ethiopian maid in question became pregnant.